-Not so long ago, the publication Education Leadership reported that college professors ask students to solve problems with no answers or complex answers.
-Unfortunately, the young adults didn’t know how.
-Some felt that alternative ideas were an insult to their own ideas.
-Some didn't know how to have conversations.
+Not so long ago, Education Leadership reported that college professors asked students to solve problems that had no answers or had complex answers.
+The young adults didn’t know how.

-Basically, our students are still not prepared despite the programs we've had in place.
+Our students are still not prepared to think despite the programs we have in place.
+Thinking IS the point.
 Clearly, we still have more work to do.
 At the very least, when children leave our care, they should "Like To Read," and they will if they understand what they're reading.
 I believe my site will help.